VS

 Who wins the race in the data check?

-The Mercedes B Class is clearly superior overall in the objective data comparison.
+The Mercedes B Class comes out ahead with a more balanced overall result in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.